rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-mqtt/README.md

 spark.cassandra.auth.password=r30qwridiw8qkxj
 ```

-Open `logstash.conf` file and replace empty settings with correct values. <br/>
+Open `logstash.conf` file and edit as appropriate.
-We provide you with some dummy input configuration because the
-input plugin is mandatory for logstash to start properly.
+We provide you with some dummy input configuration because the input plugin is mandatory for logstash to start properly.
-Hence, the data populated into elasticsearch come from the spark RDD.
+The resulting file should look as depicted below:

 ```conf
 input {